vladjsvaz/mockoon-demo/markdown/slide-login-demo.md

-# Login demo
+## Login demo

-This demo shows how we can define `multiple responses` for one route.
+This demo shows how we can define `multiple responses` for the same endpoint. <br>
-Moockon allows us to define a set of rules, and based on those rules a specific response is returned.
+We can define a set of rules in each endpoint, and based on the result, a specific response is returned.

 <iframe src="http://localhost:3001/demos/login/" title="Login Demo" aria-errormessage="Cannot load page"></iframe>